 Proper dieting has become quite the mystery over the years.
 I’m not sure how it came to be that we humans have lost our ability to eat intelligently, something we were born to do naturally.
 (Did you know the primary reasons for evolution of vision/smell/taste in humans was to detect and differentiate between food?)
 Despite those advantages, many individuals that have tried to eat healthy are met with conflicting information and demoralizing results.

-The human body has remained virtually the same for millions of years yet there are new diets coming out EVERY YEAR!
+The human body has remained virtually the same for thousands of years yet there are new diets coming out EVERY YEAR!
 The way I see it, successful marketing has been repackaging the same facts about proper dieting over and over again to be resold to the poorly-informed (and overly self-conscious) public.

 I’ve heard of the protein diet, the atkins diet, the vegetarian diet, the high-carb diet, the low-carb diet, and the SLOW-carb diet.
 I’ve been a successful athlete my entire life without ever following any of those.
 At worst, these diets restrict your food intake to ridiculously small amounts.
 These crazy diets work for a little while, until your body suffers from starvation or deficiencies in essential nutrients.
 At best, these diets are simply a new name for a good old fashion healthy diet!